5 Best RV Clubs: Community Perks, Epic Discounts, Vehicle Services, & More!

 AUTHOR

-A professional dirtbag by trade, Ziggy Samuels owns a beloved RV, aptly named Stardust, which allowed him to wait out the pandemic in the mountainous wilds of Tasmania, the island at the bottom of the planet.
+A professional dirtbag by trade, Ziggy Samuels owns a beloved van, aptly named Stardust, which allowed him to wait out the pandemic in the mountainous wilds of Tasmania, the island at the bottom of the planet.
 These days, you can find him on-again-off-again riding solo in his home of the Blue Mountains, still appreciating the sky from the comfort of his portable home.